manymoments/manymoments.github.io/videos.md

 ## The Decentralization will not be Televised

 **Proofs, Consensus, and Decentralizing Society: [Large-Scale Consensus and Blockchains](https://simons.berkeley.edu/workshops/proofs2019-2), Oct.
 22 – Oct.
-25, 2019, Simons Institute, Berkley**
+25, 2019, Simons Institute, Berkeley**

 Ling Ren: Analysis of Nakamoto Consensus